cobbie/shoppingcart-counter-app-react/README.md

 This sample web application was created while learning React as a code-along tutorial from Mosh Hamedani's "Learn React - React Crash Course 2018 - React Tutorial with Examples" course on Youtube.
 Link can be found at https://www.youtube.com/watch?v=Ke90Tje7VS0&t=7870s.
 Below is the README initialized when creating a React app.
+Edited code can be found in the src/App.js, src/index.js, and everything in the src/components folder.

 ______________________________________________________________________________________________________________________________________
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).